berglen/tutorial_network_analysis/README.md

 * *graphs* contains the graphs used in the Jupyter Notebook

 # Usage
 Everyone is free to use the material in this repository.
-If you use this material as a whole or in parts in your own work (e.g., teaching), please include appropriate citations.
-Thanks and enjoy the tutorial.
+If you use this material as a whole or in parts in your own work (e.g., presenation, teaching), please include appropriate citations.
+Thanks and enjoy the tutorial!